BioIT-CEITEC/somatic_small_var_call/README.md

 ### Required inputs
 - `mapped/{sample}.bam`
-  BAM files containing aligned reads produced by an upstream pipeline (DNA-seq or RNA-seq).
+  BAM files containing aligned reads produced by an upstream pipeline.

 For DNA samples, this BAM file is used directly for variant calling.